 Below, written in their own words, are answers from the ones who know best; the ones who grew up Amish.

 Ada Nothing natta not a word.
 My daughter at age almost 15 knows everything I will not have a ignorant child in this matter.

 Levi N Emma Nothing....By that I got the impression it's dirty and shameful....now step in marriage and try to see it Gods way!( damaging).

 Norma It is for the fact that means he only has room for him and his man bag and no room for you he is a complete waste of time so don't go thinking again lol

 Paul As a kid, I was taught nothing on the subject.
 The Amish contributed to my "education" only by teaching me to read.
 A neighbor had a loosly guarded collection of books and magazines (complete with pics) on the subject.
 The rest is history.

 There ya have it dear readers.
 What's your reaction?
-Got a comment or question?
-If you like my blog, you'll love my book. ~Brenda
+Got comments?
+Leave 'em below. ~Brenda

 (C)Copyright, 2013, Brenda Nixon.